Lee Mannion | Wednesday 22nd February, 2023

 The impact of this tax trap increases significantly once your earnings exceed £100,000.
 Here's where your pension comes in.

-If you are earning £101,000 and put £1,000 into your pension via salary sacrifice, not only does your money receive a 40% higher rate of tax relief, but it also reduces your yearly income back below the £100,000 level and out of the dreaded 60% tax bracket.
+If you are earning £101,000 and put £1,000 into your retirement savings via a salary sacrifice pension, not only does your money receive a 40% higher rate of tax relief, but it also reduces your yearly income back below the £100,000 level and out of the dreaded 60% tax bracket.

 As a side note, your pension also provides a great way to keep your entire bonus tax-free.